ChrisKLoveless/Code-Notes/Epicodus/Redux.md

 Reducers allow us to update or mutate state in our store.
 They communicate the intended actions to the store.
 Reducers must be pure functions to avoid any unintended side effects.
 A reducer takes two arguments, the current state and action to alter the current state.
 It is Redux convention to capitalize actions and separate words with an underscore.
+A reducer tells the store what it should handle actions.

 ### Actions
 Actions are objects that describe something that happened.
 They're `dispatched` to the Redux store and handled by `reducers`.
 The reducer receives the action and executes logic based on the action's `type` that alters state.
 Data included with the action is called a payload. `Actions are the only way to invoke state updates in Redux.`